TyrantLucifer/typora-upload/README.md

 # TyporaUploadImgPlug
-A plug of uploading images to img-bed for Typora
+A plug that uploads images to img-bed for Typora